Piri Naturel: Organic Is Not Enough

 Yes, my friend Jas and I started a keg collab, very exciting!
 We thought about where most of our wines are sold and how we can make a positive impact not only in the vineyard, but further down the road – it continues in the cellar, with packaging, with shipping etc...

 A keg contains 20 or 30 litres of wine, and you only need ONE container, instead of 27 or 40 units of glass bottles, corks, labels etc. Especially for restaurants that serve a lot of wine by the glass, this is a much more sustainable way of serving some of our wines.
 We can fit more on a pallet and the final gross weight is more than 10 times lighter compared to glass bottles.
-We hope this option will be available also in more countries soon, not everybody is set up for kegs yet.
+Right now, it's available in Sweden, Poland and Belgium, and we hope for more countries soon, but not everybody is set up for kegs yet.

 Are there any fuck ups on your wine journey you'd like to share?
 I'm really curious – I made countless myself and think they are essential for our learning.